DaZeDdevgit/Basic-discord-bot/README.md

-# Basic-discord-bot
+This is a basic Discord bot use slash commands!
-This is a basic Discord slash commands bot writed by me!
+Install the requirements: pip install -r requirements.txt